top of page

 Then and now...

 As with so many, my relationship with movement is very personal, it has gone through different phases, and it has drastically evolved over the past 10-15 years.
 Beginning in elementary school and continuing through high school, I did cheer.
-I never considered myself to be very good at traditional sports, but cheer - competitive cheer, in particular - made me feel athletic.
-From the dancing, to the tumbling, and to throwing girls up in the air - cheer could make you feel powerful in your body all while having fun.
-When I cheered, I moved for fun.
+I never considered myself to be very good at traditional sports, but cheer made me feel athletic and, when I cheered, I moved for fun.

 After I graduated high school, I stopped cheering.
 During my college years and into my 20's, I felt the pressures of diet culture and I used movement only for short sprints when I felt I needed to lose weight and "get back on track."
 At this time, movement became a punishment and an obligation.
 I didn't see much value in movement other than to change how my body looked.